liamsmith3194/ace-of-steaks/README.md

     - Managing my booking is really easy, clearly presented and functional.
     - The use of the red for the button stands out from everything else on the page, which makes it easy for the user to see how to cancel/remove the booking.
     - The use of the confirmation page is good to ensure the delete button wasn't clicked by mistake.
-    - The cancel button which take you back to the manage page is useful to recheck the booking details.
+    - The cancel button reddirects you back to the manage page, which is useful to recheck the booking details.
 4. As a site visitor, I want to be able to amend my booking, whether that is by changing the date and/or time or number of guests.
     - The edit function located on the manage booking page is cleverly presented and labelled.
     - After clicking the 'Update' button, the way the booking form retrieves my booking makes it easier to amend, rather than populating all the fields again from scratch.